SasView/sasview/src/sas/sasgui/perspectives/corfunc/media/corfunc_help.rst

 Hilbert
 ^^^^^^^
-If Hilbert is selected for the transform type, the perspective will perform a Hilbert transform on the extraplated data in order to calculate the Volume Fraction Profile.
+If Hilbert is selected for the transform type, the perspective will perform a Hilbert transform on the extrapolated data in order to calculate the Volume Fraction Profile.

 Interpretation